 Love Volunteers always works closely with local organizations to feed as much money and skills into the local communities as they can, and to keep the administration costs to the bare minimum.

-This popular volunteer organization places thousands of volunteers a year into short-term and long-term voluntary service positions in the Americas, Asia, Middle East and Africa, as well as Europe.
+This popular volunteer organization places thousands of volunteers a year into short-term and long-term volunteering in Sri Lanka programs, Americas, Asia, Middle East and Africa, as well as Europe.

-Love Volunteers offers an outstanding volunteer program in Sri Lanka for English speaking volunteers over 18 years old.
+Love Volunteers offers an outstanding volunteer program for English speaking volunteers over 18 years old.
 Volunteers will have the chance to develop a unique insight into the people and culture of this amazing country during their program, which may run from 1 – 24 weeks.

 Working with children with disabilities (Badulla):

-This project is available only in Badulla, a scenic area located in the north of Sri Lanka.
+This Sri Lanka volunteer project is available only in Badulla, a scenic area located in the north of Sri Lanka.
 The project focus is on improving the skills of children with disabilities, and volunteers with valuable skills in any area, whether they are technical, artistic, or anything else can participate.

 This project is also available in Badulla, offering volunteers a chance to work alongside local teachers, supporting children as they learn English and IT skills.
 This project provides key foundation skills, and volunteers are free to work on one or both topics – depending on their personal experience and strengths.

-The volunteers on this program will teach the alphabet, teach children in kindergarten about personal hygiene, assist at meal times, help with cleaning duties, monitor attendance, play games, and help develop the children’s physical health through activities.
+The volunteers on this volunteer in Sri Lanka program will teach the alphabet, teach children in kindergarten about personal hygiene, assist at meal times, help with cleaning duties, monitor attendance, play games, and help develop the children’s physical health through activities.

 This program is designed for volunteers who have medical or nursing backgrounds to assist with daily activities at a health center.
 Duties will include helping the resident doctor, educating the community about the effects of alcohol, smoking etc., and working with pregnant mothers at the medical clinic.

-Volunteers on this project are expected to assist the orphanage staff with some of the daily routine tasks such as: cleaning, bathing, feeding, assisting with nursing care, dressing, organizing exercise activities and games, laundry, and personal/environmental hygiene education.
+Volunteers volunteering in Sri Lanka on this project are expected to assist the orphanage staff with some of the daily routine tasks such as: cleaning, bathing, feeding, assisting with nursing care, dressing, organizing exercise activities and games, laundry, and personal/environmental hygiene education.
 Volunteers in this program are required to wear conservative clothing, such as modest tops and knee length pants.

-Volunteers' reviews show how friendly the Love Volunteers team is, how delicious their food is, and how helpful their coordinators are, which made their experiences safe and unforgettable.
+Volunteers' reviews show how friendly the Love Volunteers team is, how delicious their food is, and how helpful their coordinators are, which made their experiences as volunteers safe and unforgettable.

 Love Volunteers have a low cost registration fee - only $249 which is valid for 12 months -because they keep their overheads down to make sure volunteers pay the lowest possible fees.
 Their affordable volunteer program fees in Sri Lanka start from $200 per week, which covers food, accommodation, transport, orientation, and in-country support staff during the placement.

 International Volunteer HQ was originally established in 2007 in New Zealand and is known as IVHQ.
 Their primary focus is on providing an affordable volunteer travel experience which is safe, high quality and responsible.
-They operate in more than 30 countries worldwide, and have successfully placed around thousands of volunteers on a project so far.
+They operate in more than 30 countries worldwide, and have successfully placed around thousands of volunteers on a project so far including many Sri Lanka volunteers.

 IVHQ help their volunteers develop realistic expectations about what they will achieve on their programs, and they are committed to high standards of risk management and safety.
 Their amazing programs are designed to deliver sustainable value to communities, their partners, and the environment.